SC Union 03 Altona

 accomplished, I continued along Waidmannstraße and then Plöner Stieg to catch a

-the main thoroughfare of Große Bergstraße in what once a separate city to
+the main thoroughfare of Große Bergstraße in what was once a separate city from

 Hamburg.